 Digital analyses have been produced under the supervision of Professor Andrew Piper, using a range of quantitative methods, including cluster and network analysis, and hypothesis testing.
 Our aim in presenting these materials is not so much to answer questions as to raise them, by indicating the (sometimes unforeseen) relationships revealed between texts when we view their linguistic qualities.

-We will be providing other forms of analysis that may be useful for teaching as well as research: charts of the arguments that recur across works, tables of virtues and vices, lists of admirable women (actual and fictional), and sources—literary, theological, philosophical—that influenced Renaissance and early modern feminists.
+We will be providing other forms of analysis that may be useful for teaching as well as research: charts of the arguments that recur across works, tables of virtues and vices, lists of admirable women (actual or fictional), and sources—literary, theological, philosophical—that influenced Renaissance and early modern feminists.